jeffhung/trender-tools/README.markdown

 If you're interested in this project, it is very welcome you to join us.
 You may either:

-* Fork this project as you wish, and send patch back or ask me to pull your change back.
+* Fork this project as you wish, and send patches back or ask me to pull your changes back.
-* Or, you may sign up a [github][] account, and email me to add you into collaborators list, as long as you're a Trender, too.
+* Or, you may sign up a [github][] account and email me.
+So, I can add you into collaborators list, as long as you're a Trender, too.

 [github]: http://github.com/